google/eng-practices/review/developer/pr-descriptions.md

-# Writing good CL descriptions
+# Writing good PR descriptions

-A CL description is a public record of **what** change is being made and **why** it was made.
+A PR description is a public record of **what** change is being made and **why** it was made.
 It will become a permanent part of our version control history, and will possibly be read by hundreds of people other than your reviewers over the years.

-Future developers will search for your CL based on its description.
+Future developers will search for your PR based on its description.
 Someone in the future might be looking for your change because of a faint memory of its relevance but without the specifics handy.
-If all the important information is in the code and not the description, it's going to be a lot harder for them to locate your CL.
+If all the important information is in the code and not the description, it's going to be a lot harder for them to locate your PR.

 ## First Line {#firstline}

 *   Short summary of what is being done.
 *   Complete sentence, written as though it was an order.
-*   Follow by empty line.

-The **first line** of a CL description should be a short summary of *specifically* **what** *is being done by the CL*, followed by a blank line.
+The **first line** of a PR description should be a short summary of *specifically* **what** *is being done by the PR*, followed by a blank line.
-This is what most future code searchers will see when they are browsing the version control history of a piece of code, so this first line should be informative enough that they don't have to read your CL or its whole description just to get a general idea of what your CL actually *did*.
+This is what most future code searchers will see when they are browsing the version control history of a piece of code, so this first line should be informative enough that they don't have to read your PR or its whole description just to get a general idea of what your PR actually *did*.

-By tradition, the first line of a CL description is a complete sentence, written as though it were an order (an imperative sentence).
+By tradition, the first line of a PR description is a complete sentence, written as though it were an order (an imperative sentence).
 For example, say
 \"**Delete** the FizzBuzz RPC and **replace** it with the new system." instead of \"**Deleting** the FizzBuzz RPC and **replacing** it with the new system."